 To enroll in the minor, please contact an engineering adviser in the College of Engineering Office of Student Services, 114 Johnson Hall, 541-737-5236 or via email@example.com.

 If you are interested in the minor, a good place to start is to select your Bacc Core courses from the humanitarian engineering, science and technology (HEST) playlist.
 Courses marked by a '+' are specifically recommended because of the relevance of the material or because they are taught by a HEST-affiliated faculty member.
 Note that HEST310, HEST320, and HEST 412/512 are all approved to fill Bacc Core requirements for any student on campus.

 The two required core courses for the minor are ANTH 482/582 Anthropology in International Development and HEST 411/511 Engineering Design in Emergency and Low-Resource Environments*.
-Other requirements for the minor include: at least 6 credits of other HEST-designated courses including those listed below; 11-14 credits from the HEST Bacc Core Playlist or other thematic electives with adviser approval; and participation in a humanitarian engineering related experience such as Engineers without Borders, a related capstone design project, honors thesis, undergraduate research, field immersion or related internship of your choice.
+Other requirements for the minor include: at least 6 credits of other HEST-designated courses including those listed below; 11-14 credits from the HEST Bacc Core Playlist or other thematic electives with adviser approval; and participation in a humanitarian engineering related experience such as Engineers without Borders, a related capstone design project, honors thesis, undergraduate research, field immersion, OSU's Launch Academy, or related internship of your choice.

-SPRING 2017 (Links go to information on last year's courses for reference)
+CURRENT YEAR COURSE OFFERINGS: (Links go to information on previous courses for reference)